Boris Fomin: Later musical career

-Two of the songs he wrote in the late 1930s later became famous: "Izumrud" (Emerald) and "Ne govori mne etikh slov nebrezhnykh" ("Don't tell me these sloppy words").
+Two of the songs he wrote in the late 1930s later became famous: "Izumrud" (Emerald) and "Ne govori mne etikh slov nebrezhnykh" ("Don't tell me these careless words").
 Many others have been lost.
 Still, in 1939–1940 Fomin's songs started to come out on records again, performed by Izabella Yurieva ("Sasha", "Words and Wishes", "Everything's Ahead", "Sing, the Gypsy Man!", "Smile", "Only Once"), Tamara Tsereteli ("I Cannot Love You", "Come on, Don't Be So Sad", "The Meeting") and Klavdiya Shulzhenko ("Snub-nose", "Simple Words", "Sons").

 As the Great Patriotic War broke out, Fomin stayed in Moscow.
 Supported by the Interior ministry, he organized the Yastrebok (Young Hawk) theatre – which for almost a year remained the only functioning one in the Soviet capital – and performed regularly for the frontline Red Army fighters.
 The sense of urgency and being in demand again gave him the energy to fight back the disease.
 He wrote more than 150 war-themed songs; at least three of them were recorded and released in 1945 by Klavdiya Shulzhenko.

 As the War ended and officials started to return to Moscow, Fomin again became a 'forgotten' author.
 His name was 'remembered', briefly, as the Zhdanov-inspired 'anti-poshlust' campaign of 1946, and Fomin found himself in the list of 'ideological aliens', topped by Mikhail Zoshchenko and Anna Akhmatova.

 Death

 For many years Fomin suffered from tuberculosis, even if totally refusing to consider himself a sick man.
 For people around him he looked like a 'fountain of optimism', according to Galina Alexandrovna, his wife:

 "He's never been a domestic type.
 Ever sociable, always working ...
 Writing songs at night, for there was just no time for them in the daytime.
 I always marveled at his tirelessness.
 A very sick man, he never despaired, always believed in a better future ... [was sure] that the anti-Romance campaign was some kind of 'temporary blindness', and that the time would come and people will start to sing his songs again.
 That belief apparently gave him the force."

 In 1948 Fomin's health deteriorated and he went to the Vysokiye Gory clinic.
 Friends managed to procure some penicillin for him – a rarity in those days in the USSR – available only to members of the nomenklatura.
 The cure might have saved his life earlier, but by then it was too late.
-Boris Ivanovich Fomin died on 25 October 1948.
+Fomin died on 25 October 1948.
 He was interred at the Vvedenskoye Cemetery.